paralax/command-injection-attacker/README.md

 - file system (if we have access to it; we can attempt to inject commands like `touch /tmp/cmdinject` and then inspect the `/tmp` directory if the file was created - or have the customer to do it for us)
 - availability (if all the above fails/is not an option, the only way (without involving third parties) to confirm that the injected command has executed, would be an injection of some sort of payload causing a DoS condition like reboot, shutdown or remove)

 In order to avoid false negatives, when no command output is returned by the application, it is necessary to employ payloads utilizing a different feedback channel.
-Network, particularly DNS (watching for specific domain name lookups coming from the target - this is the main feedback channel usede by Burp Collaborator) is a very good choice, as DNS lookups are usually allowed when no other outbound traffic is permitted.
+Network, particularly DNS (watching for specific domain name lookups coming from the target - this is the main feedback channel used by Burp Collaborator) is a very good choice, as DNS lookups are usually allowed when no other outbound traffic is permitted.
 Also, this option is great as it works as well with asynchronous injections.